jonniedie/ModelingStructs.jl/README.md

 sol = solve(prob, Tsit5())
 ```

-Notice how cleanly the ```composed!``` function can unpack parameters and initial conditions, pass variables from one function to another, and maintain top-level shared parameters.
+Notice how cleanly the ```composed!``` function can pass variables from one function to another and maintain top-level shared parameters.
 No array index juggling in sight.
 This is especially useful for large models as it becomes harder to keep track top-level model array position when adding new or deleting old components from the model.
 We could go further and compose ```composed!``` with other components ad (practically) infinitum with no mental bookkeeping.

+The main benefit, however, is now our differential equations are unit testable.
+Both ```lorenz``` and ```lotka``` can be run as their own ```ODEProblem``` with ```f``` set to zero to see the unforced response.

 ## Related Work
 There are a few other packages that provide the same basic functionality as `ModelingStructs`.
 None (that I can tell) allow for nested structures, including fields with vectors of structures, which is important especially for composing differential equations together.
 It's possible that these can be used in conjunction with [RecursiveArrayTools](https://github.com/JuliaDiffEq/RecursiveArrayTools.jl) to get this functionality, but it seemed like that would be as much work as just writing this package from scratch, so I didn't bother.